BartekMazurek/docker-dockerfile-example/README.md

 4 - If 'webserver' image has been built succesfully, run another command in terminal: 'docker run -ti --name Webserver -p 3306:3306 -p 80:80 -e MYSQL_ROOT_PASSWORD=password -v $(pwd):/var/www/html webserver /bin/bash'

 5 - That's all.
-Now you can modify your PHP projects and preview changes in your host machine browser by typing URL 'http://localhost:80'.
+Now you can modify your PHP projects and preview changes on your host machine browser by typing URL 'http://localhost:80'.
 You can also connect to the MySql database with provided password in docker run command.

 Explanation: